 V call() throws Exception;

-- First we create the instance of class which has implements Runnable interface and after that create instance of Thread class and than pass the object of Runnable class as parameter in Thread class.
+- First, we create the instance of class which has implemented Runnable interface and after that create instance of Thread class and then pass the object of Runnable class as parameter in Thread class.

 Thread t=new Thread(rc);